yumengdong/Data-Engineer-Nanodegree-Udacity/README.md

   - Write an ETL pipeline that transfers data into tables in Postgres using Python and SQL

 ## Project 2.
 Data Modeling with Cassandra
-- <A href='https://github.com/yumengdong/Data-Engineer-Nanodegree-Udacity/blob/master/Project_Data%20Modeling%20with%20Apache%20Cassandra/Project_1B_%20Project_Template.ipynb'>Data Modeling with Cassandra</A><BR>
+- <A href='https://github.com/yumengdong/Data-Engineer-Nanodegree-Udacity/tree/master/Project_Data%20Modeling%20with%20Apache%20Cassandra'>Data Modeling with Cassandra</A><BR>
   - Data modeling with Apache Cassandra and complete an ETL pipeline using Python
+  - Developed denormalized tables optimized for a specific set queries and business needs
   - Model the data in JSON format and wrangle them into star schema in Apache Cassandra to run queries

 ## Project 3.
 Data Warehouses on AWS